Sun May 06, 2018

 file system using the unix mount command.

-Implementation of mount requires insertion
+mount involves insertion

 - There are potential advantages to allowing multiple processes